populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 	No, we cannot.
 We can only say a variant in the window or near the window is a candidate for positive selection.
 	In the case that it had been driven by selection, the function of PTPRT may have been important.
-	But with our current evidence, we just have a candidate region.
+	But based on our current evidence, we just have a candidate region.

 </details>